Matt Vierling Player Props: Tigers vs. Cardinals

 - The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in the league.

-- The Cardinals' 4.62 team ERA ranks 20th across all league pitching staffs.
+- The Cardinals have a 4.62 team ERA that ranks 21st among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.